munrocket/double.js/README.md

 Further API details you can find in [wiki](https://github.com/munrocket/double.js/wiki) page and check it in [sandbox](https://runkit.com/munrocket/double-js-example).
 Be careful when initializing a new floats, for example `new Double(0.1)` is ok for integer numbers, but you should use `new Double('0.1')` to get correct results for fractional numburs.
 All double-double arithmetic functions are accurate and tested, say me if you find something strange.

 ### WebAssembly version
+I got x3 boost in Chrome, x3.5 in Safari and x7 in Firefox for mandelbrot set algo with hardcoded global variables.
 To get speed improvement with wasm, you need to write your entire algorithm with it, because Js<->Wasm interop is too heavy.
-For example I got x3 boost in Chrome, x3.5 in Safari and x7 in Firefox for mandelbrot set algo, but with hardcoded global variables.

 ### WebGL/WebGPU versions
 Just copy/paste the code with MIT copyright.
-(2do: testing)

 ### Special thanks
 To [Jeffrey Sarnoff](https://github.com/JeffreySarnoff) for help me with books and algorithms.
 [Sergey Yanovich](https://github.com/yanovich) for fixing issues with toExponential().
 To [Max Graey](https://github.com/MaxGraey) for AssemblyScript remarks.
 To [Yaffle](https://github.com/Yaffle) for fixing benchmark.

-### Want more functions?
-If you want more functions (trigonometric for example) open an issue.

 ### References
 1. J.-M. Muller, etc. *Tight and rigourous error bounds for basic building blocks of double-word arithmetic.*, 2017. [[PDF](https://hal.archives-ouvertes.fr/hal-01351529v3/document)]